rayanamal/screentime-nixos/README.md

 ```
 edit it to put the path to cloned repository.

-4. Make sure `nushell` is available to the root user.
+5. Make sure `nushell` is available to the root user.
 You can add it with:
 ```nix
  environment.systemPackages = with pkgs; [
     nushell
  ]
 ```

-5. Add the following to your `configuration.nix`.
-Tailor the website list for your browsing habits.
+6. Add the following to your `configuration.nix`.
+Tailor the website list for your own browsing habits.
 ```nix
   programs.chromium = {
     enable = true;